 - Secured by SSH, HTTPS, or SSL

 - Includes SFTP

 The mRemoteNG tool is free and the code is available for download because this is an open source project.
 This program is a fork of the original mRemote system.
 The name of mRemote denotes “multi-remote” sessions.
 So, that tells you that it is possible to create several remote terminal sessions with this tool.
 As with many other remote network tools in this list, the multiple sessions are accessed through a tabbed user interface.

 The tool runs on Windows and it includes a range of communication systems.
 Some of these are not secure and should not be used to access remote computers over the internet.
 Examples of those insecure systems are RDP and rlogin.
 However, you can use SSH with this interface and HTTPS.
 Unfortunately, mRemoteNG doesn’t include a secure file transfer utility, however, it works well as a free SSH client.

 Bitvise SSH Client is free to use and runs on Windows.
 The tool includes both a terminal function and a file transfer system.
 The terminal emulator uses xterm, vt100, and bvterm protocols.
 The file transfer utility uses SFTP secure methods.
 Both the terminal emulator and the file transfer facility are protected by SSH authentication and encryption systems.

 Connections can be tunneled through a proxy and you can add on extras to improve security in addition to RSA or DSA encryption.
-Port forwarding is also possible through the client’s interface settings.
-The command line version also enables dynamic port forwarding and an FTP bridge.
+Port forwarding is also possible through the remote desktop client’s interface settings.
+The command line version also enables dynamic port forwarding and a File Transfer Protocol (FTP) bridge.
 All in all, this is a very handy Windows SSH client.

 The file transfer function that is built into Xshell uses the SFTP system, which is secure.